ZubairM-1997/boulevard-challenge/README.md

 2) JavaScript form validation that shows a pop up on the browser that tells user to import a file before submitting it
 3) CSS to make the project look more appealing to the eye
 4) More validation to accept xml and json documents with correct formatting in the controller, currently it only accepts products.csv, ideally the code can be reformatted to accept products.json or products.xml, the more flexible the better
+5) Integrating Maatwebsite library somehow, watched a couple tutorials, seemed like the library added more functionality when dealing with csv imports, seemed pretty cool.